danmar/cppcheck/man/manual.md

       </suppress>
     </suppressions>

-The xml format is extensible and may be extended with further attributes in the future.
+The XML format is extensible and may be extended with further attributes in the future.

 You can use the suppressions file like this: